 Securing East-West Traffic with VMware NSX

-In late 2012, VMware purchased Nicira back and started building the VMware NSX product.
+In late 2012, VMware purchased Nicira back and started building the VMware NSX networking and security product.
 We started to find that our unique position so close to the workloads in our customers’ data centers, allowed the ability to provide unique segmentation approaches to security using stateful firewalling techniques could help solve the East-West communications problems most organizations were facing.

 Adopting a Zero Trust Model with Micro-segmentation